EmmanuelChen/ELEC_1601PJ/README.md

 # ELEC1601 project
-This is a project done for course ELEC1601 at the University of Sydney.
+This is a project done for subject ELEC1601 at the University of Sydney.
 The final code can be find in code_documentation, one for the master unit
 (PJ_MASTER_V2.0) and one for the slave unit (PJ_SLAVE_V2.0)